ediazalmeyda/ediazalmeyda.github.io/index.md

 <p><b>May 19, 2022</b> - Congratulations to <b>six of my amazing undergraduate researchers</b> on our accepted manuscript on <a href="https://www.frontiersin.org/articles/10.3389/fevo.2022.764086/full" target="_blank">the bacterial community associated with Symbiodiniaceae in culture</a>, now published in <i>Frontiers in Ecology and Evolution</i>!</p>
 <p><b>May 5, 2022</b> - Congratulations to my student presenters at <a href="https://www.ncf.edu/event/microbe-day/" target="_blank">the 4th Annual Microbe Day</a>!
 So many amazing presentations at the intersection of microbiology and the arts!</p>
 <p><b>Mar 21, 2022</b> - Congratulations to <b>two of my amazing undergraduate researchers</b> on co-authoring a manuscript we just submitted on <a href="https://ecoevorxiv.org/vj2zn/" target="_blank">Urban Food Forestry</a>!</p>
-<p><b>Feb 7, 2022</b> - Our research on the <a href="https://www.ncf.edu/news/news/the-florida-microbiome-project-mapping-microbial-communities-to-support-environmental-health/" target="_blank">Florida Microbiome Project</a> was recently highlighted in the New College News.
+<p><b>Feb 7, 2022</b> - Our research on the <a href="https://www.ncf.edu/news/news/the-florida-microbiome-project-mapping-microbial-communities-to-support-environmental-health/" target="_blank">Florida Microbiome Project</a> was recently highlighted.
 Congratulations to my amazing junior research collaborators!</p>
 <p><b>Dec 17, 2021</b> - Many thanks to the Mind & Life Institute for <a href="https://www.mindandlife.org/grant/documenting-mayan-milpa-biocultural-heritage-through-embodied-ethnoecology/" target="_blank">awarding my lab with the Varela Grant</a>!
 This generous funding will support our research on Mayan traditional ecological knowledge in the Yucatán Peninsula.</p>
 <p><b>Nov 19, 2021</b> - Our new article on science pedagogy was published in <i>Frontiers in Communication</i>.
 Congratulations to my interdisciplinary co-authors!</p>
 <p><b>Nov 3, 2021</b> - Congratulations to my interdisciplinary colleague in Anthropology, <a href="https://sites.google.com/a/ncf.edu/baram/" target="_blank">Uzi Baram</a>, on our recently published <a href="https://ncf-flvc.primo.exlibrisgroup.com/permalink/01FALSC_NCF/1ib1koo/alma99383194550206582" target="_blank">research report</a> exploring microbial communities at cultural heritage sites!</p>